xingjian-zhang/legacy-personal-website/_posts/2020-12-1-generalrank.md

 ### Generalized Rank-Breaking

-The generalized rank-breaking a hierarchy of estimators ordered in increasing computational complexity and achieving increasing accuracy. **The key idea is to break down the heterogeneous revealed preferences into simpler pieces of ordinal relations, and apply an estimator tailored for those simple structures treating each piece as independent.**
+The generalized rank-breaking is a hierarchy of estimators ordered in increasing computational complexity and achieving increasing accuracy. **The key idea is to break down the heterogeneous revealed preferences into simpler pieces of ordinal relations, and apply an estimator tailored for those simple structures treating each piece as independent.**

 ### Algorithmic Weakening & Time-Data Tradeoff